Yomguithereal/psia-python-advanced/decks/intro.md

 # Who are you?

-1. Did you attend Rubing Chen's classes prev. semester?
+1. Are you completely new to programming in general?
-2. Are some of you completely new to python?
+2. To python specifically?
 3. What computer/OS are you using?
 4. How did you install Python?
 5. Research-oriented?
 Knowledge of social sciences methodology?